Biography: Jack Graham, Nature & Landscape Photographer

 After my first trip to California and Arizona, I set my sights on eventually moving west to photograph the natural beauty that has, to this day, captivated me.
 I moved to Northern California in 1989 and began exploring the varied areas found on the West Coast.
-Living in Northern California afforded me the opportunity to photograph the never ending landscapes and scenic natural beauty of the area, as well as the vast natural areas of the west, concentrating especially in the Pacific Northwest, the Eastern Sierra of California, Arizona, the Colorado Plateau, Iceland, Cuba and Canyon County of Southern Utah, inner mountain region of the Rocky Mountains.
+Living in Northern California afforded me the opportunity to photograph the nearby never-ending landscapes and scenic natural beauty of the area, concentrating especially in the Pacific Northwest, the Eastern Sierra of California, Arizona, the Colorado Plateau, the canyon country of Southern Utah and the inner mountain region of the Rocky Mountains.
 I have also been fortunate to travel and photograph the unique landscapes of Iceland, Cuba and Greenland.

 I now reside in Puyallup, Washington, in the heart of the beautiful Pacific Northwest.

 I've been a photographic workshop leader since 1995.
 My favorite places to conduct these workshops and photograph are the Eastern Sierra, Iceland & Greenland, the canyon lands and deserts of the southwestern United States and the Pacific Northwest.
 I’ve been very fortunate in photographing, learning and assisting on workshops led by some of the top nature photographers, while working with the Great American Photography Weekend folks back in the 1990's such as John Shaw, Jack Dykinga, Art Wolfe, Galen Rowell, Frans Lanting, David Muench, Bill Fortney and others.
-For over 18 years, I have lead my own “Photo Classroom in the Field®” workshops throughout the United States as well as workshops for the Great American Photography Weekend, Pacific Northwest Art School (on Whidbey Island, Wash.) and Strabo Tours.
-In 2013, once again, I am proud to be on the faculty of the Pacific Northwest Art School on Whidbey Island, Washington.
-I also offer single day workshops for extensive one on one instruction.
+For over 20 years I have lead my own “Photo Classroom in the Field®” workshops throughout the United States and in Iceland, as well as workshops for the Great American Photography Weekend, Pacific Northwest Art School (on Whidbey Island, Wash.) and Strabo Tours.
+I also offer extensive one-on-one instruction in single or multi-day time frames.